sfigg/commercialization-public/docset/manufacture/mobile/sign-a-full-flash-update--ffu--image.md

 -   **GETCATALOG** – The **GETCATALOG** action extracts a catalog from an FFU file and writes it to a catalog file.
 This option can be used to determine if an FFU was prepared properly, by examining the extracted catalog file by using file properties or tools such as SignTool.

--   **Truncate** – The truncate action is used to create a truncated FFU.
+-   **TRUNCATE** – The truncate action is used to create a truncated FFU.

 -   *FFUFile* – The path to the FFU image file.